rotationalio/ensign/docs/content/sdk/_index.md

 - [go-ensign](https://github.com/rotationalio/go-ensign)
 - [pyensign](https://github.com/rotationalio/pyensign)
-- [ensignJS](https://github.com/rotationalio/ensignjs) *Note: 🙈 this just an empty repo for now, but we're working on it!!*
+- [ensignJS](https://github.com/rotationalio/ensignjs) *Note: 🙈 this is just an empty repo for now, but we're working on it!!*

 Each SDK is structured in a language-specific fashion and contains cross-sdk driver methods as well as tooling that may be tailored to users of specific languages.